kernelorg-mirror/docs_docsko_korg/source/linuxdev.rst

 4. **You will not use this address to subscribe to high-volume mailing lists** (LKML, netdev, etc).
 Migadu applies daily limits on the number of incoming and outgoing messages, so violating this request may result in mail being held/throttled for all users of linux.dev.
-We will be providing alternative ways to "subscribe" to mailing lists hosted on lore.kernel.org in the near future that don't require traditional SMTP delivery (or you can already use a `NNTP reader`_ for this purpose).
+For high-volume mailing list content, use :doc:`korgalore` to import messages directly into your inbox, or use a `NNTP reader`_ to access lore.kernel.org archives.
 5. **You need to already have another email address in order to apply for this service** -- which is a bit of a chicken and egg situation, but it is what it is.
 This service is not intended to be your primary